SomerEsat/ethereum-staking-guides/README.md

 sudo nano /etc/prometheus/prometheus.yml
 ```

-Paste the following into the file taking care not to make any additional edits.
+Paste the following into the file taking care not to make any additional edits and exit and save the file.

 ```
 global: